python-formate/formate/doc-source/extending.rst

 Similarly, some hooks may want to know which filename is being reformatted.
-They can request this using the :deco:`formate.config.wants_filename` decorator, which provides the configuration as the ``formate_filename`` keyword argument:
+They can request this using the :deco:`formate.config.wants_filename` decorator (new in version 0.2.0), which provides the configuration as the ``formate_filename`` keyword argument:

 .. code-block:: python